hvmerode/junit-pipeline/README.md

   See https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows how to create a PAT.\
   Make sure this PAT is authorized for all pipelines used in the Azure DevOps test project.
 * __repository.pipeline.path__ - The location of the main pipeline file in the repository (both in source and target).
+  It is used to assign the pipeline file when creating a new pipeline in Azure DevOps.
 * __git.commit.pattern__ - Defines the type of files pushed to the local- and remote test repo (this is a subset of the files from the main repo)
 * __pipelines.api__ - Name of the Azure DevOps base Pipeline API; do not change this value.
 * __pipelines.api.runs__ - Name of a specific Azure DevOps Pipeline API; do not change this value.